centreon/centreon-documentation/en/installation/installation-of-centreon-ha/installation-4-nodes.md

   centos_centreon-c1      1   5   0 wz--n- <31,00g <5,00g
 ```

+* MariaDB files `ibdata*` and `ib_logfile*` must be in the "datadir" directory or in a subdirectory (scripts `centreondb-smooth-backup.sh` and `mysql-sync-bigdb.sh` aren't compatible with this operation);
+* MariaDB files `log-bin*` and `relay-log*` can be located in a directory (or a subdirectory) different from "datadir".
+They can also be on a different logical volume (`lvm`) than "datadir".
+However, the logical volume must be located in the volume group where "datadir" is stored.

-> **WARNING:** If this particular prerequisite is not effective, the databases synchronization method described further won't work.
+> **WARNING:** If these particular prerequisites are not effective, the databases synchronization method described further won't work.

 ### Quorum Device